Job Type

 Work Detail

-We develop payload equipment and satellites for the Space Debris Removal Project, which uses lasers to remotely control the attitude and orbit of space objects (debris), and the Satellite LiDAR Project, which uses lasers from satellites to observe the Earth's surface.
+We develop payload equipment and satellites for the Space Debris Removal Project, which uses lasers to remotely control the attitude and orbit of space debris, and the Satellite LiDAR Project, which observes the Earth's surface by shining a laser at the ground from a satellite.

-We are looking for a development engineer for lasers, a key component of the Mission Department.
+We are looking for a development engineer for the laser, a key component of the Mission Department.

 Specific job duties are as follows:

-- Evaluation and verification of various optics (optical crystals, optical elements, optical parts, etc.)
+- Evaluation and verification of various optics (optical crystals, optical elements, optical components, etc.)

 - Laser assembly and adjustment